KevGildea/KevGildea.github.io/_posts/ROM-forward-kinematics.md

   <img src="/assets/images/ROM-forward-kinematics/fig10.png" width="1200">
 </p>

+We can use this to constrain the degrees of freedome of the joint, and specify joint ranges of motion, effectively reducing the Euler axis solution space.

-We can also specify joint ranges of motion.
-First, consider a joint we would like to representat the shoulder.
+First, consider a joint we would like to represent the shoulder.

 <p align="center">
   <img src="/assets/images/ROM-forward-kinematics/fig11.png" width="1200">